jbloomlab/Ab-CGGnaive_DMS/results/summary/compute_binding_Kd.md

 invisible(dev.print(pdf, paste(config$Titeseq_Kds_dir,"/hist_Kd-per-barcode.pdf",sep="")))
 ```

-Remove stops; make curve examples spanning the titraiton range; look at
-curves at different average count depths and # missing values. nMSRs.
-Then cutoff by nMSR, output final values

-Some stop variants eked through our RBD+ selection, either perhaps
+Some stop variants eked through our scFv+ gating, either perhaps because
-because of stop codon readthrough, improper PacBio sequence annotation,
+of stop codon readthrough, improper PacBio sequence annotation, or other
-or other weirdness.
-Either way, the vast majority of nonsense mutants
+weirdness.
+Either way, the vast majority of nonsense mutants were purged
-were purged before this step, and the remaining ones are biased toward
+before this step, and the remaining ones are biased toward unreliable
-unreliable and so we remove them.
+and so we remove them.

 ``` r
 #remove stop variants, which even if they eke through, either a) still have low counts and give poor fits as a result, or b) seem to be either dubious PacBio calls (lower variant_call_support) or have late stop codons which perhaps don't totally ablate funciton.
 Either way, the vast majority were purged before this step and we don't want to deal with the remaining ones!